lesieurg/carrez/README.md

 node app.js

+- Html form that get the user's URI
+- Scraping leboncoin.fr
+- Scraping MeilleursAgents.com
   - Treat all type of House (Loft, Duplex, Triplex, Maison..;)
+  - Works with Paris Arrondissement
+  - Works with Lyon Arrondissement
+  - Works with all cities with "-" or apostrophe
+- Tell the user if it's a good deal in an other html page

 |-json <br />